spectrum-customizer/spectrum-android-native-wrapper/README.md

 Adding the library to a project
 -------------------------------

-Download the Spectrum Customizer jar from TK.
+Download the Spectrum Customizer jar from https://github.com/spectrum-customizer/spectrum-android-native-wrapper.
 In Android Studio ([documentation](https://developer.android.com/studio/projects/android-library)):

 1. Click File > New > New Module
 2. Click Import .JAR/.AAR Package and then click Next